Broadcast Receiver in Android

 Some of the key features of the Broadcast Receiver in Android include:

-1. A Broadcast Receiver in Android allows your application to monitor events in your system, such as when the battery is low, when the screen is turned on/off, or your own custom events.
+1. It allows your application to monitor important events such as low battery, screen on or off, or your own custom triggers.

-2. It does not show any screen or design.
-It only runs in the background to handle events.
+2. It does not show any screen or layout.
+It runs in the background to handle events.

-3. Your app can still respond to broadcasts even if the user is not actively using it.
+3. Your app can react to broadcasts even when the user is not using it.

-4. A Broadcast Receiver is small, and it focuses only on responding to events quickly.
+4. The receiver is lightweight and focuses only on handling events quickly.

-5. It exists only when an event occurs and finishes its work immediately after the event is over.
+5. It exists only when an event occurs and completes its work immediately after the event is over.

 Become a Full-Stack Software Engineer